-Spinal stenosis refers to a condition where the spinal canal starts to get narrow.
-This results in pain and other related problems.
-Spinal stenosis most affects adults over 50 years.
-The human spine is made of different bones called vertebrae that are connected with discs between them to absorb shock.
+Spinal stenosis refers to a condition where the spinal canal starts to get narrow, and pain and other related problems can occur.
+It mostly affects adults over 50 years.
+Bones called vertebrae are a major component of the human spine.
+These bones have discs between them to absorb shock.
 The spine protects the spinal cord which is the connection between the body and the brain.
-The vertebrae form a canal in which the vertebrae form.

 Causes of Spinal Stenosis